Abstrack5/Come-For-Commerce/README.md

 # Come-For-Commerce
 > This is a CLI for an E-commerce site, with routes accessing the database of categories, products and the product tags.
-> View demo [_here_](https://drive.google.com/file/d/199WRacEcusQAFUB8b1f3FhohpcSoXKpI/view). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents
 * [Technologies Used](#technologies-used)